powersindustries/MarkTwo/README.md

 # MarkTwo Engine
 The MarkTwo Engine is an open source 2D game engine using OpenGL.
-It operates off of a component based system similar to Unity's prefab system.
+It operates off of an entity component based system similar to Unity's prefab system.
 This project is purely for educational purposes.

 MarkTwo uses SDL2, RapidXML, GLM, and custom C++ classes for creating sounds and drawing images to a window.
 It also includes a number of 2D art and sound assets use to show a test demo of what the engine is capible of.